microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

 Activate and Update your Robot when done.
 It will now be triggered automatically to read, decode, then write back a record to the data lake, with the added `.decoded` suffix to the recType.
 You can use that second recType as the trigger to another Robot for data transformation, etc.

+## Give your team mates access to the data

+The decoded data should be available to **only** one microshare account of your team right now.
+But Rules will allow you to extend access to the data to your other team members, or anybody you want.

+To set one Rule up, login to your microshare account, go to `Manage -> Rules` and click `Create`.
+What you have to setup is:

+1. Give a firendly name to your Rule
+2. Enter the recType your decoded data is stored under
+3. This Rule has to allow the operations: Read and Query
+4. Set the `Requestor User` to `Specific Value`, and enter the login email of your team mate
+5. Click `Create`

+{% include image.html url="/assets/img/hackiot-configure-rules.png" description="Share data with my team mates" %}

+**Tip**
+By default, all of your data is shared with your _Organization_.
+Your _Organization_ is set from the suffixes of your login email address.
+For example, if you logged in as `franck@gmail.com`, your organization is set to `com.gmail`

+For more info about Rules, check our [Rules Guide](../../getting-started/rules-guide)

 ## What's next?

-You have now access to decoded IoT data through the microshare API.
+You have now access to decoded IoT data as a team through the microshare API.
 This allows you to build whatever view you want with your favorite tools: web Apps, mobile Apps, Dashboards, etc. Unleash the data, and let your imagination go wild!

 You can also create new Robots to further your automated data workflow: transform the Senet data further, create alerts, etc.